-The British Standards Institute estimated the costs to global supply chains in 2015 from crime, extreme weather, terrorism and the European migrant crisis at USD$56 billion.
+The British Standards Institute estimated the costs to global supply chains in 2015 from crime, extreme weather, terrorism, and the European migrant crisis at USD $56 billion.

-Beyond the immediate physical dangers, increasingly interconnected global supply chains make cyber-attacks, digital failure and geopolitical dynamics an even greater set of risks to business integrity.
-Future competitiveness relies on deep integration between all parts of the manufacturing, logistics and distribution sectors, with highly automated processes requiring massive levels of data being exchanged, leading to a concordant increase in vulnerability to privacy and security breaches.
+Beyond the immediate physical dangers, increasingly interconnected global supply chains make cyber-attacks, digital failure, and geopolitical dynamics an even greater set of risks to business integrity.
+Future competitiveness relies on deep integration between all parts of the manufacturing, logistics, and distribution sectors, with highly automated processes requiring massive levels of data being exchanged, leading to a concordant increase in vulnerability to privacy and security breaches.

-Further, reliance on partners and changing customer demands increase the potential for market & business model failure; and the high demand for new technological skills, especially digital leadership, and big data analytics, compound the challenges facing the sector.
+Further, reliance on partners and changing customer demands increase the potential for market and business model failure; and the high demand for new technological skills, especially digital leadership, and big data analytics, compound the challenges facing the sector.

 In order to help quantify the scope of these risks, the Willis Towers Watson Risk Index – released in September 2016 – is a global survey of senior sector executives who identified the following areas as being of most concern:

-Increased security threat from cyber and data privacy breaches
+The increased security threat from cyber and data privacy breaches